Welcome to the Easy MTD help.

 To add a business, perform the following actions on the Businesses page:

-- Click the Add button to open the Add Business window.
+- Click the Add button to open the Add Business window (see figure below).

 - Click inside the VAT registration number edit box then type the VAT registration number of the business.